Psalm 48 – The City of the Great King

 · God’s covenant love was shown in providing even the nations a place to meet with Him.

-· God’s covenant love was shown in providing atoning sacrifice of a substitute.
+· God’s covenant love was shown in providing an atoning sacrifice of a substitute.

-· God’s covenant love was shown in providing sacrifice to give thanks.
+· God’s covenant love was shown in providing a sacrifice to give thanks.

 · God’s covenant love was shown in providing a place to receive prayer as sweet-smelling incense unto Him.